If you’ve been thinking about doing a real estate course in Australia, don’t wait any longer.

 Certificate of Registration (CPP40307)

 This is the real estate course for you if you want to work in property sales, marketing and property management in the ACT.
 You’ll need to complete five core units of the larger Real Estate Licensing course (which has 18 units in total), and you’ll work under a licensed real estate agent.
+Read more about how to become a real estate agent in Canberra, ACT.

 4. Applying for your first real estate job